vaibhav-kubal/Secura-Vault/README.md

-# StealthGuard - File Encryption App
+# Secura-Vault

 ## Overview

-- The File Encryption App is a Java-based application that provides secure file encryption and storage.
+- The Secura Vault is a Java-based application that provides secure file encryption and storage.
 - It utilizes MySQL for database storage to manage user accounts and encrypted file metadata.
 - The app incorporates email authentication for user registration and login.